ObjectivePathology/zif/README.md

 ### Advanced Specification
 - Advanced ZIF files must be BigTIFF only; note that if using LibTIFF, version 4.0 (December 2011) is required to support BigTIFF (*deviation*).
 Note that Baseline versus Advanced ZIF may be recognized simply by testing for TIFF 6.0 vs BigTIFF.
 - In addition to JPEG or PNG, tiles may be JPEG XR compressed (targeting Microsoft Edge and IE 9+ browsers), or JPEG 2000 compressed (targeting Apple Safari and WebKit browsers).
 Note that with JPEG XR and JPEG 2000, server-based transcoding may be required for universal browser compatibility, and are intended for LAN-based applications rather than the public Internet.
+- For JPEG tiles, TIFF tag Photometric Interpretation may additionally be RGB, in which case no channel subsampling is permitted.
 - For PNG, JPEG XR and JPEG 2000 tiles, note that these are not compatible with the TIFF 6.0 specification (*deviation*).
 - JPEG-XR tiles need a tile compression code in tag 259...34934
 - Further, for JPEG-XR tiles, note that at this time only Microsoft Internet Explorer 9.0+ and Edge web browsers support this compression scheme.